grssnbchr/rddj-reproducibility-workflow/README.md

 This repo is tutorial & example at the same time, yay!

-The goal of this workflow is to automagically upload your knitted RMarkdown file to GitHub Pages and to "build" your R code into a zipped folder which can be downloaded by your readers.
+The goal of this workflow is to automagically upload your knitted RMarkdown file to a GitHub Page and to "build" your R code into a zipped folder which can be downloaded by your readers.
 Ideally, you would reference this zipped folder from within your knitted RMarkdown.

+Note: The repo from which the knitted RMarkdown is served to the GitHub Page can also be private!

 ## Steps